-Perhaps the most trivial answer in my mind was that $100 was freed that could now be spent on other productive services.
+Perhaps the most trivial answer in my mind was that $100 was freed up and could now be spent on other productive services.
 This was certainly the case for Acme, who just received $100 from Omega, but I need to remember that there are more actors affected by my work than just Acme, namely Omega and myself.
 When combining Omega’s $100 loss with Acme’s $100 gain the net amount “freed” is $0.
 To further make this point, let’s remember that I charged Acme $10 for my service.
 Including my service however, the total transaction is still at $0 because while Acme lost $10 I also gained $10.
 So, while Acme and I gain in this exchange, I’ll have to look elsewhere for the benefit of my work when considering all parties.

 After finances the next most trivial answer to me was justice.
 No money may be gained or lost, but at least Acme is no longer paying twice what they agreed on.
 However, as before, this answer only holds up when I keep my focus narrowed to one player.
 If I take a step back then I have to contend with the fairness of the original deal.
 Perhaps Acme has a monopoly and manipulated Omega into providing their services at a greatly reduced rate.
 Or maybe Omega has ties to the mob and charged Acme an exorbatent rate as insurance against a mysterious fire.
 In either case, by enforcing the original deal, I would have actually reinforced injustice.